TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ##### Assignment:
 To gain a better understanding of your command line, take this [Command Line Crash Course](http://cli.learncodethehardway.org/book/) by Zed Shaw.

+Want to help?
+[Tell us](mailto:curriculum@theodinproject.com) how long that course took so we can let others know!

 ## Terms to Know

 ##### Assignment: